Gravitational signatures of a nonlinear electrodynamics in $f(R,T)$ gravity: Introduction

 Over time, this analytical framework has been extended to diverse gravitational settings, taking into account a wide variety of spacetime geometries~\cite{Pantig:2022ely,grespan2023strong,Kuang:2022xjp,Ovgun:2018fnk,metcalf2019strong,Ovgun:2018tua,virbhadra2002gravitational,aa2024antisymmetric,Okyay:2021nnh,bisnovatyi2017gravitational,ezquiaga2021phase,virbhadra1998role,Li:2020dln,Pantig:2022gih,cunha2018shadows,oguri2019strong,Virbhadra:2022ybp}, including metrics derived from extensions of general relativity~\cite{heidari2023gravitational,40,nascimento2024gravitational,chakraborty2017strong} and solutions featuring nontrivial topological structures such as wormholes~\cite{38.3,ovgun2019exact,38.1,38.5,38.4,38.2,Lobo:2020jfl}.
 Moreover, charged and rotating configurations, like the Reissner--Nordström and Kerr--like spacetimes, have also been investigated in this context~\cite{37.5,hsieh2021gravitational,036.2,jusufi2018gravitational,37.4,hsieh2021strong,37.1,37.2,37.6,036.1,37.3,036}.
 More recent efforts have focused on the role of gravitational-induced image deformation and its measurable optical features, broadening the theoretical landscape of lensing phenomena~\cite{virbhadra2024conservation,virbhadra2022distortions}.

-Moreover, small disturbances in the region surrounding a black hole lead to characteristic oscillatory responses, which dominate the gravitational wave signal during the phase known as the ringdown \cite{Konoplya:2019hlu,Konoplya:2013rxa,Kokkotas:2010zd,Konoplya:2007zx,Konoplya:2011qq}.
+Moreover, small disturbances in the region surrounding a black hole lead to characteristic oscillatory responses, which dominate the gravitational wave signal during the phase known as the ringdown \cite{Konoplya:2019hlu,Konoplya:2013rxa,Kokkotas:2010zd,karmakar2024quasinormal,gogoi2023quasinormal,karmakar2022quasinormal,Konoplya:2007zx,gogoi2024quasinormal,Konoplya:2011qq}.
 These oscillations occur at complex frequencies referred to as quasinormal modes, which depend solely on the black hole’s intrinsic parameters.
 The real part of each mode determines the oscillation frequency, while the imaginary component controls the rate at which the amplitude decays over time.
 Because quasinormal spectra are directly linked to the black hole’s mass, charge, and angular momentum, they offer a precise characterization of the object and also establish a connection with its shadow properties~\cite{Jusufi:2020dhz} and the greybody factors \cite{Konoplya:2024vuj,Konoplya:2024lir}.
+Recently, it has been claimed that quasinormal modes have been detected, but this is still a matter of debate where the control of uncertainties play a significant role \cite{Franchini:2023eda}.
+We expect that future runs of the LIGO/Virgo/KAGRA collaboration can help to clarify this issue.

 In this paper, it is explored the implications of a nonlinear electrodynamics scenario embedded in the context of $f(R,T)$ gravity.
 The analysis begins with a revision of the theoretical structure, followed by a discussion on the criteria ensuring a physically meaningful event horizon.
 Attention is then directed toward the propagation of light, emphasizing the behavior of massless particles along null geodesics, the characterization of shadow radii, and the determination of critical circular orbits.
 The thermodynamic profile of the system is subsequently detailed through the evaluation of the Hawking temperature, entropy, and heat capacity.
 A comprehensive treatment of quasinormal mode spectra is performed for scalar, vector, tensor, and spinorial field perturbations, including their evolution in the time domain.
 The investigation proceeds with the study of gravitational lensing in both weak and strong regimes, along with an assessment of photon sphere stability.
 The work finishes by addressing topological characteristics, with emphasis on the formulation of topological thermodynamics and the identification of a topological photon sphere.